 - A Manufacturer's Certificate of Origin or the current title signed over to you

-	- Payment of $30 for your registration fee, plus any other applicable local county fees
+- Payment for your registration fee, plus any other applicable local county fees

 You'll be issued a motorcycle tag, which attaches to the rear of your scooter or moped.

 In these days of environmental consciousness and high gas prices, many of us are looking for alternate means of transportation.
 Mopeds and motorcycles certainly fall into this category, and to help you decide if this option is right for you, DMV.org has compiled a lengthy list of resources to get you started in the evaluation process: